 You can continue finding other tours and adding them to your cart in the same way.
 Once you are finished, click on the cart at the top of the screen, and a list of tours you would like to book are presented.

 Check that you have all the tours correctly reserved, then click on the book button.
 You will be asked for your contact details and names of persons travelling with you.
+Better to do this as it appears on your passport.
 Once completed, you select whether you would like to pay by credit card or by direct funds transfer.

-If you choose to pay by direct bank transfer, deposit funds transfers must be received within 48 hours to confirm your booking.
+If you choose to pay by direct bank transfer, deposit transfers must be received within 48 hours to confirm your booking.
+We will email you our bank account details.

-We will deal with your booking promptly and if you contact us, we will hold tours open for 48 hours while payments are made.
+We will deal with your booking promptly, contact us when you make a direct transfer and we will hold tours open for 48 hours while payments are lodged.

 Once we have received your deposit, we will confirm places on your tour(s).
 Should there not be enough places, we will immediately tell you so you can change your tour or we refund your payment.